BaCuaBan77/Portfolio-generator/PROJECT_SPECIFICATIONS.md

 ### 6.1 Navigation
 - Smooth scroll navigation
-- Sticky header (optional)
+- Floating sticky header with active section highlighting
+- Active section highlighted with sliding background animation
-- Section anchors
+- Section anchors with automatic URL hash updates
+- URL hash syncs with active section as you scroll
+- Click navigation links to jump to sections
+- Responsive header design for all screen sizes

 ### 6.2 Project Display
-- Grid or list view
+- Grid layout with responsive columns (1 on mobile, 2 on tablet, 3 on desktop)
-- Filter by category
+- Filter by category (All, Professional, Side Projects)
-- Search functionality
-- Sort options (date, name, stars)
-- Project detail modal/page (optional)
+- Project cards with hover effects and smooth animations
+- **Project Detail Modal**:
+  - Click any project card to view full details
+  - Markdown-rendered abstract with full formatting support
+  - Complete project information and metadata
+  - Scroll prevention when modal is open (body scroll locked)
+  - Keyboard shortcuts (ESC to close)
+  - Backdrop click to close
+  - Smooth open/close animations

 ### 6.3 Performance
 - Fast initial load